rim31/myForm_2020/readme.md

 - round robin pounderated : example - one server can receive 75% and the other 25%
 - least connections : to the server the most available

+#### TODO :
+- protection against sql injection : example <script>alert('Injected!');</script>
+- better parsing ang checking of the input for question( insert one by one 🤔 too long, but nicer than a JSON)
+- dotenv config.js, with node OK , but NO with react typescript :/
+- Jest